Free Arizona Rental Lease Agreement Templates (6) | PDF | Word

 Security Deposit Maximum ($)

-Refundable Fees: The maximum allowed security deposit is one and a half months’ rent that can be accepted by the landlord (ARS § 33-1321(A)).
+Refundable Fees: The maximum allowed security deposit is one and a half months’ rent accordingly (ARS § 33-1321(A)).

 Non-Refundable Fees: There is no maximum for non-refundable fees, such as a “pet fee,” if the landlord discloses this fee in writing (ARS § 33-1321(B)).